ECTS

 Presentation

-This course covers the major physiological and pathological functions of the nervous system.
-It focuses on fundamental aspects of neurobiology and neurophysiology, and covers the molecular, cellular and integrated aspects of neuronal communication and the integration of synaptic signals at the basis of an individual's behavior.
-These different aspects are dealt with in the context of normal and pathological functioning of the nervous system.
-Teaching will cover the latest conceptual and technological advances in neuroscience, as well as recent advances in the understanding and treatment of major neurological and psychiatric diseases.
-Particular attention will be paid to explaining and presenting the crucial interconnections between basic, translational and clinical research in the development of innovative therapies.
+This course covers the major physio-pathological functions of the nervous system.
+It focuses on fundamental aspects of neurobiology and neurophysiology, and addresses molecular, cellular, and integrated aspects of neuronal communication and synaptic signal integration underlying individual behavior.
+These different aspects are discussed in the context of normal and pathological functioning of the nervous system.
+The course will cover the latest conceptual and technological advances in neuroscience, as well as recent progress in the understanding and treatment of major neurological and psychiatric diseases.
+Particular attention will be given to explaining and presenting the crucial interconnections between fundamental, translational, and clinical research in the development of innovative therapies.

 90-100%